mauriceschmetzer/Interest-Rates/README.md

 # Calculating & Visualizing Interest Rates

 > [!NOTE]
-> There are three Python code files.
+> There are five Python code files.
 You can find instructions on how to use them in the sections below.

-1. Tidying data
+1. Calculating interest rates
+2. Calculating bond prices
-2. Visualizing time series of interest rates for German government bonds, covered bonds, and their respective yield spread for any maturity (With possibility to compare data with any other time series on second y-axis).
+3. Visualizing time series of interest rates for German government bonds, covered bonds, and their respective yield spread for any maturity (With possibility to compare data with any other time series on second y-axis).
-3. Visualizing the term structure of interest rates for German government bonds, covered bonds, and their respective yield spread for any maturity.
+4. Visualizing the term structure of interest rates for German government bonds, covered bonds, and their respective yield spread for any maturity.
+5. Visualizing time series of bond prices for German government bonds and covered bonds.

-## 1. Tidying Data
+## 1. Calculating Interest Rates

 ### File Objectives: